Intervention/docs/image/v3/modifying/animations.md

 > public Image::count(): int

-Read the number of animation frames. `ImageInterface::class` extends `Countable::class`, so it is possible to use the image object with the [count()](https://www.php.net/manual/en/function.count.php) function.
+Read the number of animation frames. `ImageInterface::class` extends `Countable::class`, so it is also possible to use the image object with the [count()](https://www.php.net/manual/en/function.count.php) function.

 #### Example